 For Visual Artist applicants, identify your work samples on your "List of Required Work Samples & Other Support Documents."
 If you are sending a link to your work samples, include it on this page.
 Include your name and discipline at the top of the page.

-WORK SAMPLES TIPS
+WORK SAMPLE TIPS

 Your work samples can range from jpegs to pdfs, mp3 or wave files—depending on your artistic discipline.
 You'll want to clearly label each sample with the title, date, medium, size, and venue (whatever is appropriate for your field).
 Refer to the work sample requirements for your discipline in Step 4.